 Home » Blog

 Tapas Acharya has 29 years of multifaceted experience from varied industries including Manufacturing, Telecom, Retail, BPO, IT Technologies and Energy.
+He is at present the Founder of ’The Acharya’.
+Before that, till December 2020, he was the Senior VP HR- Renew Power.
 He has worked closely with Promoters, Business Heads and CXOs across various roles in Human Resources.
 He has joined organizations in the start-up & initial year of operations and worked to establish them.

 His expertise has been around organization change management, setting up human resource practices for new businesses/ start-ups including working on culture, value and performance.
 He has administered initiatives around building employer brand and national presence.